homalika/Programs/README.md

 This repository consists of various C programming programs covering diverse topics like arrays, pointers, functions and more!

 ---
+### 1. ASCII Values:
+Print the characters and it's respective ASCII Values in a sequential manner.
+- An ASCII value is a numeric code that represents a character in a computer.
+ASCII stands for American Standard Code for Information Interchange.

 **1. Niven's Number**:

 **Problem Statement**: